jonahclarsen/better-rental-data/README.md

 At least in Halifax, most apartments are listed on Facebook Marketplace, so what better source of ground truth than that?

+The hardest part of the problem is that Facebook Marketplace listings don't have fine grained enough categories.
+A listing in the "1-bedroom apartment" category might mean a 1-bedroom apartment, one bedroom in an apartment, or one bed in a bedroom in an apartment.
+Thus, the Gemini API is used to intelligently categorize listings based on their descriptions into the relevant category.

 ## Setup

 ### 1. Start the PostgreSQL Database